eye-division/lucytennyson-yoga/classes.md

 #### **TUESDAY**

 6pm - 7.15pm University of Oxford staff class, 61 Banbury Road, **Oxford.** All staff, post-docs and researchers (and their friends) welcome, please contact me for details.&nbsp; *The focus is on stretching and relaxing after work, and beginners welcome.
-We currently meet at 61 Banbury Road, near Gee's.*
+We currently meet at 61 Banbury Road, near Gee’s.*

 #### **WEDNESDAY**

 5.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon.&nbsp;***Small group meets in the tranquil Sanctuary at St Ethelwolds House.
 All levels.
-Email me now as bookings now being taken for April-May term.*
+One or two space may be available, email me to enquire.*

 7.15pm - 8.30pm Yoga for all: All welcome, older people, men and younger people, and beginners.
 More experienced students too, especially those looking for a deeper focus and chance to relax after work. *Class currently full.*